thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 3.5.
 Now that the Ship class is defined and referenced, let's create an instance of it and add it to the entity collection of our PlaceDefault instance.
 Back in the Source directory, open the file PlaceDefault.ts in a text editor again.
 Within the array being passed as the "entities" argument of the super() constructor, add the following line, make sure that there are commas between all the array elements, and save the file.

-	new Ship(Ship.name, Coords.fromXY(100, 100) )
+	Ship.fromPos(Coords.fromXY(100, 100) )

 3.6.
-Compile the program again by running the script named "_Build", then refresh Game.html, start the game, and progress past the startup screens as before.
+Compile the program again by running the script named "_Build", then refresh Game.html in the web browser, start the game, and progress past the startup screens as before.
 A gray triangle pointing right, representing a spaceship, now appears above the ground.

 	<img src="Screenshot-3-Ship-Stationary.png" />